 In your action plan, we’ll look at exactly how to do this will minimum detriment to your aesthetic goals.

 Research shows that not only does an acute bout of moderate alcohol intake not accelerate exercise-induced muscle damage but it also doesn’t affect muscle strength.
-Good news so far but this isn’t the full story, to get a full picture of how alcohol effects muscle building we need to look at the impact it has on testosterone, recovery and performance.
+Good news so far but this isn’t the full story, to get a full picture of how alcohol affects muscle building we need to look at the impact it has on testosterone, recovery, and performance.

 Let’s jump right in.

 One study conducted a “randomized, diet-controlled, crossover study, [with] 10 middle-aged men and 9 postmenopausal women, all apparently healthy, non-smoking, and moderate alcohol drinkers.
 [They] consumed beer or no-alcohol beer with dinner during two successive periods of 3 weeks.
-During the beer period, alcohol intake equalled 40 and 30 g per day for men and women, respectively.”
+During the beer period, alcohol intake equaled 40 and 30 g per day for men and women, respectively.”

 At the conclusion of the study, researchers recorded that there was only a 6.8% decrease in testosterone for men and no reduction measured for women.

 Let’s put this into perspective, one drink is considered to be about 15 g, that means these participants were drinking 2 – 3 drinks a day for at least 3 weeks and after all that alcohol testosterone levels decrease by 6.8% for guys and nothing at all for women.

-Another study gave 8 male volunteers alcohol to the amount of 1.5 g per kg of bodyweight, totalling an average of 120 g or 10 beers over a 3-hour period.
+Another study gave 8 male volunteers alcohol to the amount of 1.5 g per kg of bodyweight, totaling an average of 120 g or 10 beers over a 3-hour period.
 This resulted in a drop in testosterone of 23% between 10 – 16 hours after the drinking had started.

 What does this mean?